A unified machine-learning framework for ab initio multiscale modeling of liquids: Validation of ab initio prediction of structure and thermodynamics

 \textbf{\emph{Confined fluids}}.
 In the case of liquid--vapor coexistence, inhomogeneity arises naturally at the interface between phases.
 Away from coexistence, external potentials, such as those from confining boundaries, can induce average inhomogeneous structure in the fluid.
 To demonstrate the ability of \emph{ab initio} neural cDFT to accurately describe confined fluids, we take $V_{\rm ext}$ as two 9--3 Lennard--Jones potentials separated by $H$, fitted to quantum Monte Carlo data for either a single water or carbon dioxide molecule at a graphene surface \cite{Brandenburg2019,DellaPia2025} (see \emph{Methods}).

 As seen in Fig.~\ref{fig2}D, where we show $\rho(z)$ for confined water described by the SCAN xc functional, \emph{ab initio} neural cDFT is in excellent agreement with results from molecular dynamics simulations.
-Note that, in these calculations, we solved the Euler--Lagrange equation (Eq.~\ref{eqn:EL2}) subject to the constraint that $\bar{\rho}_L$ matches the canonical simulations, and the reported values for $\mu$ reflect the resulting Lagrange multiplier; the values of $\mu$ are not known from the MD simulations.
+Note that, in these calculations, we solved the Euler--Lagrange equation (Eq.~\ref{eqn:EL2}) subject to the constraint that $\bar{\rho}_L$ matches the canonical simulations, and the reported values for $\mu$ reflect the resulting Lagrange multiplier.

 Figure~\ref{fig2}D also demonstrates that thermodynamic properties under confinement are well-described.
 In particular, for supercritical carbon dioxide at $T=400\,$K, we have computed a measure of the effective pressure---the total force per unit area $A$ exerted by the fluid on the confining walls---from the derivative of the grand potential with respect to separation between the graphene sheets,